 User: “What are the causes and effects of greenhouse gas emissions?”

-• Chained or Sequential: This involves creating a sequence of prompts where each prompt is independent but logically follows the previous one, guiding the AI through a series of tasks or steps.
+Here, the user’s second prompt was directly influenced by the AI’s response to the first prompt, intending to get the AI to analyze one aspect of climate change more deeply. - Chained or Sequential: This involves creating a sequence of prompts where each prompt is independent but logically follows the previous one, guiding the AI through a series of tasks or steps.
 E.g.,

 User: “Generate a title for a blog post about climate change.”